 As well as being able to pick your personal tutor’s brains, there’s access to many interactive exercises that you can use whenever you want.

 Just keep in mind that you’ll have to schedule one-on-one sessions with your tutor, so if you have a busy schedule and are unable to commit to the obligatory hours, you might be better off opting for a different online German course.

 Another of the free online options, Deutsch-Lernen.com offers lessons for both beginners and advanced learners.
 There might not be as much as on the DeutschAkadamie site, but the site’s resources are extremely thorough and easy to use.

 For beginners, 10 lessons are available as well as word lists and example exercises.
+You’ll learn about verb tenses and conjugation, different types of verbs, cases and more.
 Advanced learners have slightly more choice with 24 lessons and seven useful tips for new German orthography.

 If you’re not really sure of your level of German, or which lessons would be best for you, there’s a convenient online test here for grading your Deutsch.

 If any of you fancy venturing out into a career in Germany, Deutsch-Lernen.com also offers a great German resume writing service.
 This fantastic feature will have you writing a top-notch resume auf Deutsch in no time!